-Based solely upon a review of Forms 3, 4, and 5, and amendments thereto, furnished to us with respect to 2016, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater-than-ten-percent stockholders were fulfilled in a timely manner.
+Based solely upon a review of Forms 3, 4, and 5, and amendments thereto, furnished to us with respect to 2017, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater than-ten-percent stockholders were fulfilled in a timely manner, except that James S. Dodez did not timely file a Form 3 in connection with his election as a director.